A Parameter-Free Tour of the Binary Black Hole Population: Stop Two: Redshifts

 \subsection{Discussion}

 Other studies employing flexible non-parameteric analysis have also obtained results indicating a possible tension with a $(1+z)^\kappa$ power law.
-Ref.~\cite{Payne2022} explored the use of population models composed of ``Green's-functions''-like delta functions as a tool with which to diagnose the performance of strongly-parameterized models.
-They find the likelihood to be maximized when $\mathcal{R}(z)$ is modeled as a sequence of delta functions that initially \textit{decrease} in height below $z\approx 0.13$, followed by an elevated but flat merger rate between $0.2\lesssim z \lesssim 0.5$ that then more sharply rises between $ 0.5\lesssim z \lesssim 0.75$; see their Fig.~5.
+Reference~\cite{Payne2022} explored the use of population models composed of ``Green's-functions''-like delta functions as a tool with which to diagnose the performance of strongly parameterized models.
+In that work, the likelihood is found to be maximized when $\mathcal{R}(z)$ is modeled as a sequence of delta functions that initially \textit{decrease} in height below $z\approx 0.13$, followed by an elevated but flat merger rate in the range $0.2\lesssim z \lesssim 0.5$ that then more sharply rises between $ 0.5\lesssim z \lesssim 0.75$; see their Fig.~5.
 Other than the initially decreasing merger rate, which we do not recover, these results are consistent with the behavior we see in Fig.~\ref{fig:z}.
-Ref.~\cite{Edelman2022b}, in turn, measured the redshift-dependent merger rate using a set of basis splines to capture deviations from a $(1+z)^\kappa$ power law.
-They too recover a largely constant merger rate density below $z\approx 0.4$, followed by a steeper increase in the merger rate out to $z\approx 1$; see their Fig.~8.
+Reference~\cite{Edelman2022b}, in turn, measured the redshift-dependent merger rate using a set of basis splines to capture deviations from a $(1+z)^\kappa$ power law.
+That work also recovered a largely constant merger rate density below $z\approx 0.4$, followed by a steeper increase in the merger rate out to $z\approx 1$; see their Fig.~8.